Native American Law Center (NALC) - The University of Tulsa

 Indian law is an integrated and integral part of TU’s library collections, which include the Mabee Legal Information Center (MLIC) and the McFarlin Library.
 Together, these libraries provide virtually any materials a student needs to write and study in the field.
 The MLIC features a strong collection of works related to American Indian and Indigenous Peoples law.
 The collection contains both primary and secondary works, including treaties, US government documents, tribal codes and tribal court decisions.
 The collection also features a wealth of treatises exploring both domestic and international approaches to Indian law issues.

-The importance of Indian law at TU is illustrated by the MLIC’s decision to include a special room devoted to Native American law, which both houses many of the MLIC’s Indian law resources and serves as a meeting and study area for students.
+The importance of Indian law at UTulsa is illustrated by the MLIC’s decision to include a special room devoted to Native American law, which both houses many of the MLIC’s Indian law resources and serves as a meeting and study area for students.
 The main Indian law collection is located in an area immediately adjacent to the Native American law room in the Indigenous Peoples Law Collection.

 In addition to the materials held at the MLIC, law students also have access to McFarlin, the main university library, which is a short three-minute walk from the law school.
 McFarlin is a major center of scholarly resources for the systematic study of Indian law, history and policy.